David-Vandensteen/neocore/README.md

 ## 📅 Roadmap<a name="roadmap"></a>

 ### 🟡 Soon
+- [ ] Handle DATlib JobMeter in NeoCore
 - [x] **~~neocore version switcher script for standalone project~~**
 - [x] **~~One liner command for project creation to streamline the process and remove the need for multiple manual steps~~**
 - [x] **~~Mak lint~~**
-- [ ] *Integrate city41/mameNeoGeoDevPlugin (In Progress)*
+- [x] *Integrate city41/mameNeoGeoDevPlugin*
-  - [ ] Fork it and tweak it for NeoCore integration - https://github.com/David-Vandensteen/neocore-mameNeoGeoDevPlugin
+  - [x] Fork it and tweak it for NeoCore integration - https://github.com/David-Vandensteen/neocore-mameNeoGeoDevPlugin
     - [X]  Add Windows compatibility
     - [X]  Add Neo-Geo CD Mame compatibility
-    - [ ]  *Upgrade Mame in NeoCore for Mame API compatibility with this plug-in (In Progress)*
+    - [x]  Upgrade Mame in NeoCore for Mame API compatibility with this plug-in
-- [ ] ~~Video recording support - *After analysis, this feature will be deferred to Maybe section*~~

 ### 🕓 Later
-- [ ] Handle DATlib JobMeter in NeoCore
 - [ ] Neocore 4
   - [ ] Remove deprecated functions, macros and structures since Neocore 3.1.1
 - [ ] AES / MVS support (**5% completed**)